Baltimore City Youth Data Scorecard

 • NAEP Reading scores in Grade 8 have remained steady in Baltimore City, while the state of Maryland experienced declines.

-• Fewer than 5% of Baltimore City students scored proficient on the MCAP Math Grade 8 exam in 2023, compared to 7.5% of students across the entire state.
+• Fewer than 5% of Baltimore City students scored proficient on the MCAP Math Grade 8 exam in 2024, compared to 7.0% of students across the entire state.

 Click here to learn more about indicators for Grade Level Achievement.

-• The proficiency rate in the MCAP Algebra 1 exam increased in Baltimore City in 2023, up to 6.4%, though it is still below rates seen before the pandemic (9.1% in 2019).
+• The proficiency rate in the MCAP Algebra 1 exam increased in Baltimore City, from 6.4% in 2023 to 8.8% in 2024.

-• A smaller percentage of Baltimore City students scored Proficient on the MCAP Grade 10 ELA exam in 2023 compared to 2022 (31.2% and 34.0%, respectively); however, proficiency rates are still nearly double what they were before the pandemic (16.0% in 2019).
+• A greater percentage of Baltimore City students scored Proficient on the MCAP Grade 10 ELA exam in 2024 compared to 2023 (34.5% and 31.2%, respectively); proficiency rates are over double what they were before the pandemic (16.0% in 2019).

 • In 2020, 58.3% of Baltimore City high school graduates needed remediation in college, compared to 32.7% of high school graduates across the state.